oarcscience/ith.oarc.science/mas/morgan/index.md

 egregious punctuation errors in the text, particularly quotation marks.
 There were no obvious chapter breaks, so I have inserted file breaks at logical boundaries in the text.
-As usual, any text in small green type was added to the text by the transcriber.--J. B. Hare.
+As usual, any text in small green type was added to the text by the transcriber.--J. Lelievre.

 ------------------------------------------------------------------------